Voices of Experience

 The American Recovery and Reinvestment Act (ARRA) of 2009 spurred investments in smart grid technology and programs at utilities across the country.
 The Smart Grid Investment Grant program and Smart Grid Demonstration projects that it funded provided unprecedented opportunities to learn from smart grid implementation and grid modernization.

-Starting in 2011 the U.S. Department of Energy, Office of Electricity Delivery and Energy Reliability (DOE|OE), in partnership with electric utilities that received ARRA funding, convened a series of regional Smart Grid Peer-to-Peer Workshops.
-The workshops were designed to bring together utilities to engage in dialogues around the most compelling smart grid topics in the region with a focus on customer engagement.
-The meetings offered a platform for smart grid implementers, at all stages of project deployment, to share their experiences and learn from other utilities.
+In 2011, the U.S. Department of Energy, Office of Electricity Delivery and Energy Reliability (DOE|OE), in partnership with electric utilities that received ARRA funds, convened a series of Regional Peer-to-Peer Workshops.
+These were designed to bring together utilities to engage in dialogues about the most compelling grid modernization topics in each region.
+The meetings offered a platform for utilities at all stages of project planning and deployment to share their experiences and learn from each other.

-Why the Smart Grid Customer Engagement Guide?
+Smart Grid Customer Engagement

 DOE|OE convened a Smart Grid Customer Engagement Working Group in November 2012 to capture the knowledge that utilities have developed during the initial phase of smart grid technology deployment.
 Voices of Experience | Insights on Smart Grid Customer Engagement provides practical advice about educating and engaging customers from utilities that have implemented smart grid projects.